keanegleeson/simple_input_table/README.md

 ------------ | -------------
 Build an ExpressJS Backend Application | The backend of this app uses ExpressJS to serve the application using a local data connection (for now hoping to deploy it using Heroku :))
 Build at least three routes | Have routes made to create a project, read and render all the projects in the database on the page, update a project using the editing feature, and delete a project using the delete button on each row
-Each endpoint must have at least one meaningful unit test (so minimum of three tests) | Have set up unit tests for each endpoint
+Each endpoint must have at least one meaningful unit test (so minimum of three tests) | Have set up unit tests for 3 of the main views/endpoints